Factorio-Access/Factorio-Access-Launcher/README.md

 Repeat scanned entry: HOME

-Navigate scanned entity list: PAGE UP and PAGE DOWN
+Navigate scanned entity list: PAGE UP and PAGE DOWN.
+Alternatively you can use UP ARROW and DOWN ARROW.

-Switch between different instances of the same entity: SHIFT + PAGE UP and SHIFT + PAGE DOWN
+Switch between different instances of the same entity: SHIFT + PAGE UP and SHIFT + PAGE DOWN.
+Alternatively you can use SHIFT + UP ARROW and SHIFT + DOWN ARROW.

-Change scanned category: CONTROL + PAGE UP and CONTROL + PAGE DOWN
+Change scanned category: CONTROL + PAGE UP and CONTROL + PAGE DOWN.
+Alternatively you can use CONTROL + UP ARROW and CONTROL + DOWN ARROW.

-Change Sorting mode for scanned list: N and SHIFT + N
+Sort scan results by entity counts: N

+Sort scan results by distance from current location: SHIFT + N. If you change location, you need to press again.

 Move cursor to scanned target in cursor mode: CONTROL + HOME